ellipsesynergie/api-response/README.md

 #### Install in your favorite framework or vanilla php
 This package can be used in ANY framework or vanilla php.
 You simply need to extend `EllipseSynergie\ApiResponse\AbstractResponse` and implement the `withArray()` method in your custom class.
 You can take a look at `EllipseSynergie\ApiResponse\Laravel\Response::withArray()` for a example.

-If you create a new implementation for a specific framework, a strongly recommend you to send a pull request to this repository.
+If you create a new implementation for a specific framework, i strongly recommend you to send a pull request to this repository.

-You also need to instantiate the response class with a fractal manager instance.
+You will also need to instantiate the response class with a fractal manager instance.
 ```php

 // Instantiate the fractal manager